childish word, isn't it? Fitting given it's such a childish behavior.

 And when work is slowed or hobbled, everyone loses.

 I can be a grump.
 Pretty sad given what I do and the fact that I know it costs me money every time I am (draining the people I work with).
-I know I'd prefer to spend that money at some fancy restaurant with my wife and kids.
+I know I'd prefer to spend that money at some fancy restaurant with my family.

-When I start indulging in my bad side, I've found it helpful to remember 4 things...
+So, when I catch myself indulging in my bad side, I've found it helpful to remember 4 things...

 - I'm a grown-up.